svlad-90/DLT-Message-Analyzer/md/search/search.md

 ## Continuous search

-Another thing, which differs between the "dlt-viewer's search" and the "plugin's search" is that DLTMessageAnalyzer allows to get the continuous updates of the search results.
+Another thing, which differs between the "dlt-viewer's search" and the "plugin's search" is that DLT Message Analyzer allows to get the continuous updates of the search results.

 Simply start the search: